 - ½ cup olive oil

-- 2 tablespoons lemon juice
+- 2 Tbsp fresh lemon juice***

 - Salt to taste

-Preheat the oven to 375 degrees F.
+- Preheat the oven to 375 degrees F.

-Wash and scrub the beet and pat it dry.
+- Wash and scrub the beet and pat it dry.
 Peel and chop it into ½” cubes and place the pieces on a large sheet of foil.
 Wrap the chopped beet in foil, making a foil packet.
 Place the packet on a baking sheet.
 Roast in the oven for 40 to 50 minutes, or until beets are soft and juices are seeping out.

-Allow beets to cool completely.
+- Allow beets to cool completely.

-Leaving the food processor (or blender) running, slowly add the olive oil until all ingredients are well combined.
+- Leaving the food processor (or blender) running, slowly add the olive oil until all ingredients are well combined.
 If the pesto is too thick for your blender to process, add a small amount of water until desired consistency is reached.